This Is How I Read

 Living With NVLD: Reading for me is a necessary evil.
 I love stories, poetry and learning new things but I have to limit my reading and pace myself or I can actually become physically ill.
 If I push myself too hard and become overtired, overworked, or stressed, my eyes simply refuse to read and the words swim around on the page like so many fish.
 Imagine trying to decipher a page full of hieroglyphics - you end up with zero comprehension.

 Tips n Tricks: Many years ago when I began my journey as a writer I didn’t own a computer and there was no internet so I had to find ways to be creative.
-Creative ideas often came to me at warp speed so I scribbled them down on a piece of paper then cut the paper into strips and put them on the floor.
-Then I would sit on the floor and move them around until I got them where I wanted them and tape them back together.
+Creative ideas often come to me at warp speed so I scribbled them down on a piece of paper then cut the paper into strips and put them all on the floor.
+Then I'd sit on the floor and move them around until I got them where I wanted them and tape them back together.
 That was my word processer.
-I had no idea I had a learning disability.
+I didn't know I had a learning disability.

-Over the years I have discovered many coping tools that enable me to work and learn more effectively.
-For instance – because my comprehension is limited when dealing with printed text and I learn primarily by hearing, I turn off all external sounds when studying and I often read aloud.
-Part of the gift of NLD is having a remarkable auditory memory.
+Over the years I have discovered tools that enable me to work and learn more effectively.
+For instance, because my comprehension is limited when dealing with printed text I turn off all external sounds when studying and often read aloud.
+Part of the gift of NVLD is having a remarkable auditory memory.
 If I can hear it I can remember it.

-In my quest to create an optimal learning environment I also include use of the acronym H.A.L.T. which reminds me not to get too hungry, angry, lonely, or tired and I have learned the value of being open and candid about my disability and asking for an accommodation when necessary.
+I have also learned the value of being open and candid about my disability and asking for an accommodation when I need it.
 Something as simple as asking for a pen to write something down can make all the difference.

-Becoming A Storyteller: I began my journey as a storyteller by scribbling ideas on the back of a light bill many years ago and later went on to become the first poet laureate of the Yukon and Canada’s first invested laureate.
-Although it was a tremendous honour to be granted that distinction I recall feeling a bit self-conscious because I was not particularly well-read or widely published.
+Becoming A Storyteller: I began my journey as a storyteller by scribbling ideas on the back of a light bill many years ago.
+I went on to become Poet Laureate of the Yukon and Canada’s first invested laureate.
+Although it was a great honour I recall feeling self-conscious because I was not particularly well-read or widely published.
 It wasn’t until I was finally diagnosed with a learning disorder that I began to understand and accept the validity of my own unique approach as an artist.

-The good part about being diagnosed with a learning disability in 2005 was being told that I wasn’t stupid – far from it.
-People who have a learning disability have to work much harder and I advise people who have a learning challenge to rise above the stigma and not to allow the condition to define who they are.
+The good part about being diagnosed with a learning disability in 2005 was being told that I wasn’t stupid – my IQ was actually above average.
+People who have a learning disability have to work much harder.
+I advise people who have a learning challenge to rise above the stigma and not to allow the condition to define who they are.
 The way I see it I'm not handicapped.
 I’m handi-capable.

 Today: As poet laureate I have been invited to attend various events around the world and to serve as a mentor in schools throughout Canada and the Yukon.
 My poems, stories, and songs have been translated into several languages and published internationally.
-The majority of my creative works are written in lower case with little or no punctuation and are most often shared in the traditional oral storytelling style.
-And I am still learning how to learn.
+The majority of my creative works are written in lower case and often shared in the traditional oral storytelling style.
+And I'm still learning how to learn.

 ©PJ Yukon Poet Laureate